Big Mountain Ale

 11. Fill your fermenter with cold tap water to the mark 1 on the back.
 If using any other fermenter this would be approximately 1 gallon of water.

 12. Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-(If you have a different fermenter top it off with

 13. Stir your wort mixture vigorously with your sanitized spoon or whisk.